 Merrick Carey is CEO and founder of the Lexington Institute, a public policy think tank established in 1998 and based in Arlington, Virginia.
 The Institute runs research, press efforts and policy forums to advance democratic capitalism and a strong national defense.

-Carey is also a partner in the consulting firm Source Associates, and serves on the boards of the Advanced Technology Systems Company and President Lincoln’s Cottage.
+Carey is also a partner in the consulting firm Source Associates, and serves on the board of the Advanced Technology Systems Company.